Transport, Infrastructure and Building United Kingdom

 There are well-established procedures in place to deal with pumping water from tunnels, including a combined water pumping strategy, in which groundwater surrounding the tunnels is pumped via boreholes to local water courses, preventing water from entering the tunnels at all.
 Such pumping does raise the risk of the pumped water being replaced by saline water intrusion.
 Many lines have flood gates to prevent water entering stations.

 The London Underground Ltd. (LUL) has examined the possibility of installing air conditioning but has indicated that this is not a practicable option.
 The reason is that the Underground was not designed with AC in mind and there is not enough space within the tunnels for additional AC units to be attached to carriages.
 The London Underground is the oldest in the world, dating back to 1863, and only in the most recent systems, such as those in Hong Kong and Singapore, has AC been employed (2).
+The heat in the tunnels is of particular concern.
+This heat is primarily due to train operations, particularly through the heat produced from train braking mechanisms, as well as insufficient ventilation to remove said heat (22).

 Vulnerabilities – Critical infrastructure